rootvisionai/dml_segmentation/README.md

 Here’s a step-by-step breakdown:

 1. **Input Image**:
-   - An input image of size \(224 \times 224 \times 3\) is provided.
+   - An input image of size (224x224x3) is provided.

 2. **Model Backbone**:
-   - The input image is passed through a model backbone, which is a neural network feature extractor that processes the image and produces an output feature map of size \(224 \times 224 \times 512\).
+   - The input image is passed through a model backbone, which is a neural network feature extractor that processes the image and produces an output feature map of size (224x224x512).

 3. **Input Mask**:
-   - An input mask of size \(224 \times 224 \times N\) is also provided, where \(N\) represents different regions or channels of interest in the image.
+   - An input mask of size (224x224xN) is also provided, where N represents different regions or channels of interest in the image.

 4. **Proxies**:
    - The feature map is used to generate proxies, which are representative vectors for different classes (e.g., blue proxy for class 1 and green proxy for class 2).